Bohtan: Bedirxan beg's reign

+"Royaume des Bochtans" from Guillaume Delisle's 1723 map.

 An important Mir of Bohtan was Bedir Khan Bey, who succeeded Mir Seyfeddin.
 Bedir Khan Bey was Mîr of the principality between 1821 and 1847.
 He reformed the military forces in establishing an elite force consistent with members of the several tribes within the emirate which brought security into Bohtan.
 According to European diplomats in the region, he even tested if the regional chief was observant enough.
 He would try to raid a tribe by night, and if he succeeded he would punish the tribal chief in whose territory the robbery was successful.
 He then returned what he had robbed the night before.

 The security standard in Bohtan was such, that it encouraged the population of neighboring provinces to move into the territory under Bedir Khans control.
 This led to the opposition by the Ottoman Vali of Mosul, who demanded an end to the emigration of the habitants from the Mosul province to Bohtan.
 Following, Bedir Khan expelled 2000 immigrants who settled into Bohtan during the Governorship of Mehmet Pasha in Mosul, but they returned after four years.
 The renewed emigration lead the Vali of Mosul Mehmet Şerif Pasha to file a report against Bedir Khan, who in 1847 had to agree to bring an end to the immigration of foreigners in Bohtan.
 Bedir Khan Bey resigned after an unsuccessful uprising against the Ottoman Empire and following, Bohtan lost its independence.